Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * must specify default certificate
         * can add optional list of certs to support multiple domains
         * clients can use **SNI** (Server Name Indication) to specify hostname they reach
-            * solves problem of loading **multiple SSL cers onto one web server** to support multiple websites
+            * solves problem of loading **multiple SSL certs onto one web server** to support multiple websites
             * a newer protocol that requires client to indicate hostname of target server in the initial SSL handshake
             * server will then find correct cert or return default
             * only works for ALB & NLB, CloudFront